 - 1 = Writes to Flash array are interpreted as keys to open the backdoor.
-Reads of the Flash array return invalid data. - 0 = Flash writes are interpreted as the start of a program or erase sequence.
+Reads of the Flash array return invalid data. - 0 =Flash writes are interpreted as the start of a program or erase sequence.

-BKSEL[1:0] - Register Bank Select
+BKSEL - Register Bank Select

-These bits are used to select one among all available register banks.
+This bit is used to select one of the two register banks.
 The register bank associated with Flash 0 is the default out of reset.
 The bank selection is according to Table 3-5.